Computer Science: Information Technology MS

 Program Structure

-The MS in Information Technology can be pursued in person at Loyola's Lake Shore Campus on Chicago's North Side, just a train ride from downtown and Loyola's Water Tower Campus, or online.
+The MS in Information Technology can be pursued in person at Loyola's Lake Shore Campus on Chicago's North Side, just a train ride from downtown and Loyola's Water Tower Campus, with some classes offered online.

 The Enterprise Networking and IT Security tracks can be completed full-time.
 The Data Management and Technology Management tracks can be completed either full-time or part-time over two years.